relief-melone/rm-session-populator/README.md

 **AUTENTICATOR_USER_PATH:** The path to the endpoint where userinfo is stored.
 By default it uses the authenticators default /auth/userinfo

-**CREDENTIALS_COOKIE_NAME:**: The Name of the Session Cookie.
+**AUTHENTICATOR_CREDENTIALS_COOKIE_NAME:**: The Name of the Session Cookie.
 Defaults to connect.sid

-**REJECT_WITHOUT_COOKIE:** Determines the behaviour of the middleware.
+**AUTHENTICATOR_REJECT_WITHOUT_COOKIE:** Determines the behaviour of the middleware.
 If set to true (which it is by default) it will automatically reject any request made to the backend as unauthorized that is missing a cookie.
 If it is set to false it will poplulate the user property with null

 To implement the middleware do the following